Target (observed) data#

 Generating oracle output data#

 A hub will typically have access to data in time series format, and will need to convert it to the oracle output format for use with any tools that require it in that format (see the next section).
 In hubs that collect mean, median, quantile, or sample predictions for the reported signal values in the raw time series data, the two formats may be essentially the same, perhaps with some renaming of columns.
-However, these data formats will differ more in hubs that form predictions for quantities that are derived from the the raw time series data, such as the peak time or peak incidence, and in hubs that collect pmf or cdf predictions.
+However, these data formats will differ more in hubs that form predictions for quantities that are derived from the raw time series data, such as the peak time or peak incidence, and in hubs that collect pmf or cdf predictions.

 Task ID columns#